Whatever the season, there’s always the opportunity to do a little giving! The trick is to make that giving extra thoughtful…

 Since many toys these days are made of plastic, it’s easy to forget that it doesn’t have to be that way.

 A collection of natural wood and tree pieces can be as good as lego.
 Some come in abstract shapes which will help exercise the kiddo’s imagination.

 Here are some beautifully handmade options available on Etsy.

-Rather than clutter the world with toys that will likely be thrown away in a few months or years, get them a subscription to a Toy Library.
-Say what?
+Rather than clutter the world with toys that will likely be thrown away in a few months or years (if lucky), get them a subscription to a Toy Library.

 It’s a system of borrowing toys specially designed for certain age groups to help develop children’s physical and intellectual capabilities.
 These programs help child development and the planet!

 There are many local councils who also offer cost effective options (try googling toy libraries in your area).

 15. HOMEMADE NON-TOXIC PLAYDOUGH